 Day 44 in Renee’s devotional really stuck with me because it’s written with such empathy.
 It’s about Jesus’ conversation with the woman at the well, who was from Samaria, and Renee calls her Sam because “it makes her feel more like the woman she really was.”
 In John 4:7, Jesus asked her for a drink.
 Renee writes: “Jesus asked Sam for the one thing she had to offer.”
 Coming to the well at the hottest part of the day to escape the accusations of others, she must have felt she had nothing to give, but sitting by a well, there was one thing she did have – water.

 In chapter 11 of “Jesus Through Middle-Eastern Eyes”, Bailey concentrates on the call of Peter.
 Peter (initially known as Simon) was a fisherman, who became one of Jesus’ closest friends.
 In Luke 5:3, Jesus asked Simon to row a little way from shore, then He sat in the boat and taught the people.
-Bailey writes that Luke’s readers will know Peter ‘Owes Him one’ because Jesus had just healed his mother-in-law, but that’s not all there was to it.
+Bailey writes that Luke’s readers will know Peter ‘Owes Him one’ because Jesus had just healed his mother-in-law, but there was more to it.
 Jesus was requesting Peter’s help – his considerable rowing skills.
 Peter didn’t have anything else; he’d just fished all night and caught nothing, but he did have his boat, and the ability to row.
 I was instantly reminded of Sam … and the one thing she had to offer.